The ghd Black Friday sale has landed with more than 20 per cent off

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Save 20 per cent in the ghd Black Friday sale, including offers on straighteners, hair dryers and more
+Ghd has entered the Black Friday sale with serious savings on straighteners, hair dryers and more

-From the helios to the platinum+ models, these are the best savings right now

-Calling all hair aficionados: ghd has joined the Black Friday party by launching its biggest ever sale with more than 20 per cent off its cult tools.
+We’ve price-matched the savings across a whole host of retailers to find you the best deals

+Joining a whole host of other Black Friday beauty, home appliance and tech bargains to be had, there’s no short supply of ghd products in this year’s Black Friday sale.

-The brand’s name is synonymous with hair straighteners, and 11 of ghd’s models are included in the sale, as well as bestselling hair dryers, hot brushes, curling tools and more.
+Ghd’s name is synonymous with hair straighteners, so it’s no surprise that 11 of the brand’s bestselling models are included in the sale.
+Of course its famed hair dryers, hot brushes and curling tools are also up for grabs too, so there really is something to suit every hair care need.

-Ghd’s game-changing and innovative products regularly feature in our reviews, and the brand has more than 300 beauty awards under its belt.
-Selling more than 2 million stylers every year, a ghd hair tool deserves its place in every beauty arsenal.
+The game-changing and innovative products regularly feature in our IndyBest reviews, and the brand has more than 300 beauty awards under its belt.
+Selling more than 2 million stylers every year, it’s safe to say that ghd’s hair tools deserve a place in every beauty arsenal.

-Whether it’s a Revlon styler, IPL machine or luxe fragrance, there’s no denying Black Friday is the best time of the year to indulge in discounted beauty products – and the ghd sale is no exception.

-While the brand’s own sale is set to last until 29 November, you can also shop the brand’s coveted tools from third-party retailers such as lookfantastic and Sephora.
-From its helios hair dryer to platinum+ hair straightener, these are the best deals to shop in ghd’s Black Friday sale.
+From its helios hair dryer to platinum+ hair straightener, these are the best deals to shop in ghd’s Black Friday sale, and we’ve price-matched across every retailer to make sure these really are the best bargains.

-As well as saving 22 per cent on ghd’s glide hot brush, you’ll also recieve a free ghd heat protect spray (worth £18.95) when using the code GHDXBF at checkout.
-Designed to tame and smooth dry hair quickly, while eliminating frizz, it’s a stellar alternative to Dyson’s airwrap paddle brush attachment and is touted as being great for styling in between washes.
+There are a lot of offers available on the ghd glide hot brush, but Amazon comes out on top for savings.
+Designed to tame and smooth dry hair quickly while eliminating frizz, it’s a stellar alternative to Dyson’s airwrap paddle brush attachment and is touted as being great for styling in between washes.
 Boasting the optimal heat temperature of 185C, it also works to protect hair while styling.

 Earning a spot in our round-up of the best hot brushes, our tester said the tool is “great for adding a bit of body and bounce.”
 Shaped like a barrel, the 5mm cool-touch bristles are evenly spread out across the surface to comb through hair, leaving “locks smooth, with added volume and a loose curl.”
-A great all-rounder, you can save nearly £40 on the cult tool right now in the lookfantastic sale.
+A great all-rounder, you can save over £40 on the cult tool right now in the Lookfantastic Black Friday sale.

 In our round-up of the best ghd straighteners, the brand’s platinum+ styler was dubbed our favourite overall.
 Perfect for everyday styling, our writer said: “From the sleek design to the effortlessness of using it, this top-of-the-line straightener is a worthy investment for those that use a styler often.”